claucece/chalamet/README.md

 ```

 To obtain our performance numbers as reported in our paper, we run our benchmarks in AWS EC2 ``t2.t2xlarge`` and ``c5.9xlarge`` machines.

+Note that we internally use the [xorf](https://github.com/ayazhafiz/xorf) library, but we modify it as seen [here](https://github.com/claucece/chalamet/tree/main/bff-modp).

 ## Quickstart